-Additional heat loss

-For the purposes of Section 6, the additional heat losses at the edges of openings may be ignored if:
+Additional heat loss For the purposes of Section 6, the additional heat losses at the edges of openings may be ignored if:

-- a. for edges containing thin layers of thickness not exceeding 4 mm, R{mod} (rounded to two decimal places) is at least 0.45 m2K/W, or - b. for other edge designs:
+a. for edges containing thin layers of thickness not exceeding 4 mm, b. for other edge designs:

+$R{mod}$ (rounded to two decimal places) is at least 0.45 mK/W, or

-R{min} (rounded to two decimal places) is at least 0.45 m2K/W.
+$R{min}$ (rounded to two decimal places) is at least 0.45 mK/W.

-Compensating for additional heat loss

-For non-domestic buildings, where the additional heat losses around the edges of openings cannot be ignored they can be taken into account in calculations.
+Compensating for additional heat loss For non-domestic buildings, where the additional heat losses around the edges of openings cannot be ignored they can be taken into account in calculations.
 The calculation procedure could be used with the rate of heat loss from the proposed building increased by the following amount: